qballer/rss-reader/docs/prototyping.md

  1. Future proofing - They used to call it javascript fatigue, but that term has fallen out of grace.
 Now, sometimes I hear people speak in the terms of future proofing.
 One of the main reasons to go down this road is that these UI components are a standard, and supported by the browser.
 In the short history of the web, choosing the standard has proven useful.
 Developers remember this.

- 2. Framework agnostic - What do you do when you have several teams, working on a big application with a few libraries like vue and react.
+ 2. Framework agnostic - What do you do when you have several teams, working on a big application with a few libraries like Vue and React.
 Some times you would like the same functionality across all those libraries and this feat is hard to reach.
-Sometimes you have multiple teams on different versions of react which require the same component.
+Sometimes you have multiple teams on different versions of React which require the same component.

  3. Reusable design system - Another perspective for framework agnostic components is when you need to create a design system for your team.
 Web components seems like the most sane way to achieve that.

  4. Bundle size, why should I ship something which the browser can already do.
-VDOM rendering is and was mind blowing concept, but this can achieve much more.
-Now don't get me wrong, react is more mature and ready in terms of API usage and supporting echo system, but sometimes size really matters.
+VDOM rendering is and was a mind blowing concept, but this can achieve much more.
+Now don't get me wrong, React is more mature and ready in terms of API usage and supporting libraries, but sometimes size really matters.

 What are web components ?
 ---------------------------
 In it's core, web components allow you to develop an encapsulated component from the rest of the document.
 A vanilla way to do things.
 This document isn't meant to be a full blown guide to the web components API, there are many others [TODO: insert links].
-Never the less this is is the main offering of web components:
+Never the less this is the main offering of web components:

 1. Custom Element - Javascript API which allows you to define a new kind of html tag, specific to your component collection.

-2. HTML templates - introduction the `<template>` and `<slot>` tags a you can specify the layout of the template.
+2. HTML templates - introducing the `<template>` and `<slot>` tags, which allow you to specify the layout of the template.

 3. Shadow DOM - or as I call it, the "mini dom" which is specific to your component.
 Some kind of an isolated environment for your component DOM, separated from the rest of the document.

-These 3 API's together allow you to encapsulate the functionality of a component and isolate it from the rest of the APP in ease.
+These 3 API's together allow you to encapsulate the functionality of a component and isolate it from the rest of the APP with ease.
 It also allows you to essentially extend your DOM api with additional tags.

 How does lit work ?